Era-Dorta/fire-modeling/README.md

 #### Known issues
 * **Wrong data file paths**: data file paths are automatically set only when the file dialog is used.
 If the attributes are set via mel commands or copying and pasting, the hidden attributes `density_file_first` and `temperature_file_first` must be set to the data relative paths.
 Then `density_file` and `temperature_file` can be updated by either calling the mel script `fireFrameUpdate(<fire_volume_shader>)`, going manually to a new frame or with the `setAttr` command where the new path is the full path to the data file.
 * **Flame does not appear on saved images**: go the cameraShape, Environment section, Image Plane -> Create, on the image plane change the Type to Texture and in Texture attach a lambert node with your preferred background colour.
-* **Tooltip clarification**: the help values indicated in scale attributes of the shader refer to the mean of the data after they are applied, e.g. if the mean of your temperature voxel data is 10 units then the scale should be around 200 so that the final temperatures are around 2000K.
-Note that the mean, max and other values are outputted in the Mental Ray log when the verbosity is set to 5 (info messages).
+* **Tooltip clarification**: the help values indicated in scale attributes of the shader refer to the mean of the data after they are applied, e.g. if the mean of your temperature voxel data is 10 units then the scale should be around 150 so that the final temperatures are in the range of 1000K to 2000K.
+Note that the mean, max and other values are outputted in the Mental Ray log if the verbosity is set to 4 or more (info messages).
 * **Maya .mb scenes**: the scenes which use the shader must be saved in the `.ma` ascii format
 * **Sequence does not update on batch rendering**: due to internal animation optimizations Mental Ray does not call the update script during batch rendering, the workaround is to batch render in the console with `Render -r mr -perframe -s <start_frame_number> -e <end_frame_number> <path_to_scene_file>`